OscarGR5/ProForexTools/readme.md

 - [Best Forex Books](best-forex-books.html)
 - [Ichimoku Kinko Hyo](ichimoku.html)

-## Contributing

-We welcome contributions to improve our website and resources.
-If you have any suggestions or would like to contribute, please contact us through our [Contact Us](https://forms.gle/SkveNRwANXp6D2cc9) form.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Thank you for visiting ProForexTools.
 We hope our resources help you become a successful Forex trader.